TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 ![LLM graph using ReLU](assets/llm_relu.png)
 ![LLM graph using affine shift](assets/llm_affine.png)

+My prior is that the LLM activations won't correspond to specific topics.

+There are three ways we could interpret the activations:

 Go through some examples in detail to show that ChatGPT is wrong